 (2) contain the name of the class or workshop, the course content (such as the curriculum), the hours and dates of the training, and the name and contact information of the entity and trainer who provided the training.

-(g) A first-time administrator and alternate administrator must not apply a pre-survey conference toward the 24 hours of educational training required in this section.
+(g) A first-time administrator and alternate administrator must not apply the HHSC Presurvey Training toward the 24 hours of educational training required in this section.

-(h) After completing the 24 hours of initial educational training prior to or during the first 12 months after designation as a first-time administrator and alternate administrator, an administrator and alternate administrator must then complete the continuing education requirements as specified in §97.260 of this division (relating to Continuing Education in Administration of Agencies) in each subsequent 12-month period after designation.
+(h) After completing the 24 hours of initial educational training prior to or during the first 12 months after designation as a first-time administrator and alternate administrator, an administrator and alternate administrator must complete the continuing education requirements as specified in §558.260 of this division (relating to Continuing Education in Administration of Agencies) in each subsequent 12-month period after designation.

 §558.260.
 Continuing Education in Administration of Agencies.